 Although deeply hurt, Shannon was respectful with John.
 The differences in her seemed to leave some room for John to feel remorse, and his “chill” warmed a bit.
 He wasn’t using any energy to defend or to hide as he had before, since now Shannon wasn’t blaming or criticizing him.

 John was more comfortable connecting with Shannon.
-Meanwhile, he and Robin completely ended their affair, and after wading through a murky sea of complex grief in his personal therapy, John could reexamine the situation.
-He had a deep shift in perspective, felt used and betrayed by Robin, and regretted the affair that had wounded Shannon so completely and cost him so dearly.
+Meanwhile, he and Robin completely ended their affair.
+After wading through a murky sea of complex grief in his personal therapy, John could reexamine the situation.
+He had a deep shift in perspective, felt used and betrayed by Robin, and regretted the affair that wounded Shannon so completely and cost him so dearly.

 Even though he was under tremendous emotional strain, if he were to salvage the marriage with Shannon, it would be essential that he be able to listen well and actually empathize with Shannon by adopting her perspective.